temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In the code, you create and call an async function named `run`.
 It creates and runs a Worker.
 It configures the Worker with a `workflowsPath` (the location of your workflow file), your Activity functions, and the name of the Task Queue.
 In this example, you name the Task Queue `hello-world`.

-Your Worker is configured, and now you will use an `npm` script to start your Worker using Nodemon, which will reload whenever it detects changes in your file, hence the command name `start.watch`.
+Now you will use an `npm` script to start your Worker using Nodemon, which will reload whenever it detects changes in your file, hence the command name `start.watch`.
 Run the command:

 ```command
 npm run start.watch